P-ule-P/PUGPUL25129_fto2502_Group-B2_Pugisho-Pule_JSL03/Readme.md

 ## Project Description 🧾

 The Career Development Plan Kanban Board is a simple project management tool designed to help aspiring developers organize and track their progress toward launching a new career.
 Inspired by agile principles, it uses a classic Kanban layout with three stages—🔵TODO, 🟣DOING, and 🟢DONE—to visually manage tasks and milestones.
-The board promotes focus, persistence, and structured growth, offering users a clear overview of their journey.
+The board now features interactive JavaScript functionality to dynamically add and track tasks.
+The tool promotes focus, persistence, and structured growth, offering users a clear overview of their journey.
 Although centred on tech careers, the concept can be easily adapted for various goals and projects.

 ---